SimoneGasperini/biolearn/docs/source/introduction.rst

 neural networks are similar, the supervised training based on backpropagation and the biological learning rules are unrelated.

-In the paper by `D. Krotov and J. J.
+In the paper by `D. Krotov and J.
 Hopfield <https://arxiv.org/abs/1806.10181>`__ (Ref.
 [1]), it is
 proposed an unusual learning rule, which has a degree of biological plausibility, and which is motivated by well known ideas in